The Element Rhodium

 Rhodium is an extremely rare element.
 It’s silvery-white, corrosion resistant, and a chemically inert transition metal.
 Rhodium’s atomic symbol is derived from the Greek word “rhodon”, which translates to ‘rose coloured’.

-- The first-ever encountered compound of rhodium was a beautiful deep red colour
+- The first-ever encountered compound of rhodium was a beautiful deep red color

-- Rhodium is the rarest of all non-radioactive metals
+- Rhodium is the rarest of all non-radioactive metals, and therefore can be very expensive

 - South-Africa, Russia and Zimbabwe are amongst the top-producers of rhodium